palaseus/Adrenochain/docs/ARCHITECTURE.md

-# GoChain Architecture Overview 🏗️
+# adrenochain Architecture Overview 🏗️

-This document provides a comprehensive overview of the GoChain architecture, including system design, component interactions, and architectural decisions.
+This document provides a comprehensive overview of the adrenochain architecture, including system design, component interactions, and architectural decisions.

 ## 🎯 **System Overview**

-GoChain is a modular, research-grade blockchain platform designed with the following architectural principles:
+adrenochain is a modular, research-grade blockchain platform designed with the following architectural principles:

 - **Modularity**: Loosely coupled components with well-defined interfaces
 - **Extensibility**: Plugin-based architecture for easy feature addition